google-github-actions/run-gemini-cli/README.md

 This action can be configured to send telemetry data (traces, metrics, and logs) to your own Google Cloud project.
-This allows you to monitor the performance and behavior of the [Gemini CLI] within your workflows, providing valuable insights for debugging and optimization.
+This allows you to monitor the performance and behavior of the [Qwen CLI] within your workflows, providing valuable insights for debugging and optimization.

 For detailed instructions on how to set up and configure observability, go to